Ro Khanna Discusses AI and Short-Form Video's Effects on Behavior

 U.S. Congressman Ro Khanna stated that artificial intelligence and short-form video content contribute to reduced human engagement with reading and writing.
 He noted a shift toward 30-second video clips that viewers often do not watch beyond the initial loop.
 Khanna made these remarks in the context of a political environment where social media posts can influence financial markets.

-According to Khanna, people are increasingly consuming 30-second video clips, many of which are not viewed past the first repetition.
+According to Khanna, reading and writing are giving way to 30-second clips nobody watches past the first loop.
 Khanna's comments highlight broader changes in media consumption patterns.
 Short-form videos, prevalent on platforms like social media sites, prioritize quick, looped content over longer narratives.

-This shift, as reported by @MarioNawfal, raises questions about attention spans and information processing in digital environments.
+This shift raises questions about attention spans and information processing in digital environments.
 The congressman connected these trends to the political landscape.
-In this environment, a single post on a platform like Truth Social can affect oil markets.
+In this environment, a Truth Social post moves oil markets.

 Such instances demonstrate how brief digital content can have significant real-world economic implications.